AdobeDocs/commerce-cloud-service.en/help/cloud-guide/storage/snapshots.md

 You can perform a manual backup of active Starter environments at any time using the **[!UICONTROL Backup]** button in the Cloud Console or using the `magento-cloud snapshot:create` command.

-A _snapshot_ is a complete backup of environment data that includes all persistent data from running services (MySQL database) and any files stored on the mounted volumes (var, pub/media, app/etc).
+A backup or _snapshot_ is a complete backup of environment data that includes all persistent data from running services (MySQL database) and any files stored on the mounted volumes (var, pub/media, app/etc).
 The snapshot does _not_ include code, since the code is already stored in the Git-based repository.
 You cannot download a copy of a snapshot.

-The backup or snapshots feature does **not** apply to the Pro environments.
+The backup feature does **not** apply to the Pro environments.
 The Pro Staging and Production environments receive regular backups for disaster recovery purposes by default, see [Pro Backup & Disaster Recovery](../architecture/pro-architecture.md#backup-and-disaster-recovery).
 Unlike the automatic live backups on the Pro Staging and Production environments, backups are **not** automatic.
-It is _your_ responsibility to manually create a backup or set up a cron job to periodically back up your Starter or Pro integration environments.
+It is _your_ responsibility to manually create a backup or set up a cron job to periodically create a backup your Starter or Pro integration environments.

 ## Create a backup

+You can create a manual backup of your Starter environment from the Cloud Console or create a snapshot from the Cloud CLI.
 You must have an [Admin role](../project/user-access.md) for the environment.

-**To create a Starter backup using the Cloud Console**:
+**To create a backup using the Cloud Console**:

 1. Log in to [the Cloud Console](https://console.adobecommerce.com).
 1. Select an environment from the project navigation bar.
+The environment must be active.
-1. In the top pane, click **[!UICONTROL Backup]**.
+1. In the _Backups_ view, click **[!UICONTROL Backup]**.
 This option is not available for a Pro environment.

    ![Backup](../../assets/button-backup.png){width="150"}

-**To create a Starter snapshot using the `magento-cloud` CLI**:
+**To create a snapshot using the `magento-cloud` CLI**:

 1. On your local workstation, change to your project directory.
 1. Check out the environment branch to snapshot.